OctopusDeploy/docs/docs/deployment-examples/database-deployments/sql-server/redgate.md

 ---
-title: Deploying to SQL Server using Redgate SQL Change Automation
+title: Deploy to SQL Server using Redgate SQL change automation
-description: Guide on how to configure Octopus Deploy to deploy to SQL Server with Redgate SQL Change Automation
+description: Guide to configuring Octopus Deploy to deploy to SQL Server with Redgate SQL change automation
 position: 25
 ---

-[Redgate's SQL Change Automation](https://www.red-gate.com/products/sql-development/sql-change-automation/) is one of many database deployment tooling Octopus Deploy integrates with.
-This guide will walk through how to configure Octopus Deploy to leverage Redgate's SQL Change Automation.
+[Redgate's SQL change automation](https://www.red-gate.com/products/sql-development/sql-change-automation/) is one of many database deployment tooling Octopus Deploy integrates with.
+This guide walks through configuring Octopus Deploy to leverage Redgate's SQL change automation.

 In addition to Octopus Deploy, the following items are required.
 This guide will provide examples using Azure DevOps and TeamCity as the CI tool.
 The core concepts are the same.